colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-59-48-243753-programming-principles-and-practice-using-c-2nd-edition-by-bjarne-stroustrup.md

 ![PPaP Book Cover](https://example.com/ppap_cover.jpg)

-If you are new to programming or looking to learn C++, "Programming: Principles and Practice Using C++" by Bjarne Stroustrup is an excellent resource to start with.
+If you are new to programming or looking to learn C++, "Programming: Principles and Practice Using C++ by Bjarne Stroustrup is an excellent resource to start with.
 This book, now in its 2nd Edition, provides a comprehensive introduction to programming concepts and practices using the C++ language.

 ## Overview